ocpdude/crc-vm-build/README.md

 The first step is to build your VM, for my demo I will use CentOS 7.9 minimal.
 I have allocated 4 vCPU, 16GB of memory and 35GB of thin disk storage.
 Please remember, to access the CPU settings, under "Hardware virtualization" check the box for "Expose hardware assisted virtualization to the guest OS".

+OPTIONAL: If you want the full OCP experiance, including monitoring please allocate 8vCPU and at least 16GB of memory.
+I recommend 8vCPU and 24GB of memory since we're dealing with a 'nested' virutal machine.

 ### after your virtual machinge is setup, follow these steps
 1. `sudo yum update -y ; sudo yum upgrade -y`
 2. `sudo yum install -y wget xz libvirt haproxy`